OpenSilver/OpenSilver/README.md

 - For REST calls, use `HttpClient` instead of `WebClient`
 - Configure CORS and the SameSite attribute for cross-domain calls
-- For applications using RIA Services (like the "Business Application" template), refer to the [Business Applications documentation](https://doc.opensilver.net/documentation/general/business-applications.html)
+- For applications using RIA Services (like the "Business Application" template), refer to the [Business Applications documentation](https://doc.opensilver.net/documentation/general/business-app.html)

 For more troubleshooting tips, see the [documentation](https://doc.opensilver.net) or [contact us](https://opensilver.net/contact).

----

-## 🏢 Who Uses OpenSilver?

-OpenSilver is trusted by enterprises worldwide to modernize mission-critical applications and build new cross-platform solutions.
-Visit our [Gallery](https://opensilver.net/gallery) to see real-world applications built with OpenSilver.

 ---